kristopolous/skype-search/README.md

 Certainly not I.  Have fun.

 Oh yeah, I only show the first *ONE THOUSAND* results; to try to save your browser from locking up due to some bad query.

+## Here's some info

+* Edited messages are edited in the database.
+There is no record of its previous state (although there may be in the journal or other parts of what skype stores ...)
+* Removed messages are the same deal.
+* Skype keeps changing its schema AND backend way of storing data.
+Older versions of skype (2.x) don't use sqlite3 at all for the db - but some asofyet unknown format.